CHRONIC PAIN CHAMPIONS

 Bottom line

 You assume all risk when using supplements.
 While some may be helpful, many aren’t and some may even be harmful.
+And they can become a unhelpful pain behavior - reminding you of the pain.

 Review any supplements with your medical team to help you make an educated decision.